pierre-fromager/tac2020/README.md

 ## :hamster: Features

-a task :
+a task has :

-* is threaded.
+* thread.
-* has name.
+* name.
-* has a sched policy.
+* sched policy.
-* has a sched priority.
+* sched priority.
-* has its own stack with a given size.
+* its own stack with a given size.
-* has cpu core assigned.
+* cpu core assigned.
-* can be regulated in term of time consuming by frequency without burning cpu time.
+* time regulation.

 ## :coffee: Todos